orbisgis/h2gis/README.md

 H2GIS is the main project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into 2 subprojects:
 * H2Spatial
+H2Spatial is a set of functions that permit to extend H2 with spatial storage and analysis capabilities.
+It includes  :

+- a new data type called geometry that stored POINT, CURVE, SURFACE in a WKB representation,
+- spatial operators as ST_Intersection, St_Difference...,
+- spatial predicates as ST_Intersects, ST_Contains,

+H2Spatial is licensed under the GPL 3 license terms.

 * H2Drivers

+H2Drivers is licensed under the GPL 3 license terms.